berylnasimiyu/dsc-phase3-project/README.md

 population: Population around the well.

 ### Target Variable:
 status_group: The functionality status of the water pump (target variable).
-Categories may include "functional," "non-functional," or "functional needs repair."
+Categories may include "functional," "non-functional," or "functional needs repair.

-**Data Understanding:**

-Data was obtained from the Taarifa waterpoints dashboard which aggregates data from the Tanzania Ministry of Water.
-The data collected contains features related to water pumps such as geographic location, water quality, organizations that build and manage them, and population among others.
-The target feature is a 'status group with three possible values functional, non-functional, and functional-need-repairs.

 **Age vs Functionality:**